m4r1k/openstack-federation/tripleo/rhsso-tripleo-federation.rst

 This can be done like this::

   % ssh heat-admin@controller-n # replace n with controller number
-  % sudo yum -y install keycloak-httpd-client-install
+  % sudo yum -y install mod_auth_mellon

 ..
 Tip::